A Whale of an Adventure

 WHALES or next trip FREE!

 We have a 99% sighting success rate.
-However all tours are subject to wildlife we are looking for being there on the day, so in the unlikely event of no whales being sighted you can join us again for FREE!
+However all tours are subject to wildlife we are looking for being there on the day, so in the unlikely event of no whales being sighted on the tour you can join us again for FREE!

 All tours are seasonal and dependent on wildlife, as such the start and finish dates of each season can vary slightly.
 We will update passengers if and when required.
 Also please feel free to contact the office directly via phone or email to check on tours.